- how to design for the true mobile use-case

 - …and why you should never, ever code after 5

-Four optional workshops taking an in-depth look at some of the hottest topics in web design and development.
+Four workshops taking an in-depth look at some of the hottest topics in web design and development.

 New perspectives, new voices

 We've got a rich mix of design, development, marketing and business topics, much of it from new speaking talent you won't see on the regular web conference circuit.

 We run two sessions in parallel for most of the day so you can pick the talks most relevant to you.

 We build in lots of downtime for the all important ‘hallway track’ so you have time to meet everyone, including speakers.
 And then keep the discussion going at the after-party.

 Whether you're from the South West or further afield, an old pro or just starting out, a Digpen veteran or first-timer, you're guaranteed a friendly welcome.